The Execution of the Siamese Gay Prince Rakronnaret (Kraison): Power and a Charge of Treason

 Men in women’s costumes for a theatre performance in the reign of Rama VI.
 This is likely what members of Rakronnaret’s troupe may also have looked like

-In both versions, the first question the king asked the prince was not about treason or corruption.
+In both versions, the king’s first question during the meeting concerned not treason or corruption, but the prince’s sexual behaviour.
 He asked: “You are a high-ranking lord.
 Do you think it is proper to behave like this [to engage in anal sex (len sawat)]?”
 He then added: “Second, you hold a high office.
 Why are you gathering so many officials around you?
 Are you planning to raise a rebellion?”

-Prince Rakronnaret replied that his private life was unrelated to his official duties.
+Rakronnaret replied that his private life was unrelated to his official duties.
 He argued that relationships with men did not violate the law.
-He explained the gathering of his retinue as preparation for the period after King Rama III’s death.
-The prince also made clear that he did not wish to submit to anyone in the future and, in effect, declared that he did not intend to serve the next monarch - Prince Mongkut, who was expected to inherit the throne.
+He explained the gathering of his retinue as preparation for the period after Rama III’s death.
+The prince also made clear that he did not wish to submit to anyone in the future and effectively declared that he did not intend to serve the next monarch – Prince Mongkut, who was expected to succeed to the throne.

-In addition, the prince named his own potential successor, which finally convinced Rama III that there was a direct threat to his power.
-A council of princes and ministers confirmed these concerns.
-They unanimously recommended a death sentence as the only possible solution.
+In addition, the prince named his own potential successor.
+This finally convinced Rama III that there was a direct threat to his power.
+A council of princes and ministers confirmed these concerns: all unanimously recommended the death sentence as the only possible solution.

-Prince Rakronnaret was convicted of several offences.
+Prince Rakronnaret was convicted on several charges.
 He was accused of embezzling funds intended to support members of the royal family, as well as donations meant for temples.
-He was also alleged to have solicited bribes from litigants and from those seeking noble appointments.
+He was also charged with extorting bribes from litigants and from those seeking noble appointments.

-The king denounced the prince for arrogance and ingratitude, describing him as a traitor whom he had trusted in his most difficult moments.
-Rama III said he regretted that his warnings about the destructive consequences of such conduct had been ignored.
-He repeatedly told the prince that his refusal to live with his wives was harming his reputation.
-The women regularly visited the Grand Palace and openly complained that the prince cared neither for them nor for his children.
-Instead, they said, he was “madly in love with his actors”.
+The king denounced the prince for arrogance and ingratitude, calling him a traitor whom he had trusted in his most difficult moments.
+Rama III expressed regret that his earlier warnings about the consequences of such conduct had been ignored.
+He had repeatedly told the prince that refusing to live with his wives was damaging his reputation.
+The women regularly came to the Grand Palace and openly complained that the prince cared neither for them nor for his children.
+They said he was “madly in love with his actors.”

-Rama III compared the situation to a Qing-dynasty Chinese emperor known for his devotion to opera and for intimacy with both men and female prostitutes.
-At the same time, the king stressed that he had deliberately not forbidden the prince to behave in this way, in order to avoid humiliating him publicly before other members of the family.
+Rama III compared this situation to the example of a Qing-dynasty Chinese emperor known for his love of opera and for intimacy with both men and female prostitutes.
+At the same time, the king stressed that he had deliberately not forbidden the prince to behave in this way, so as not to humiliate him publicly before other members of the family.

-The chronicles agree that long before the open conflict, the monarch was aware of both the prince’s sexual preferences and his corruption:
+The chronicles agree that the monarch had long known about both the prince’s sexual preferences and his corruption:

-I have known this for a long time, and I would like to stop you by warning you that such shameful behaviour, like that shown by the lord from Beijing, is unacceptable.
-I would like to tell you that everyone already knows.
-I would like to warn you not to do it.
+I have known this for a long time and would have liked to stop you by warning you that such shameful behaviour, like that shown by the lord from Beijing, is unacceptable.
+I would have liked to tell you that everyone already knows.
+I would have liked to warn you not to do it.
 It is neither virtuous nor refined.
-But if I had done so, I feared that my warning would leak out and disgrace you before your relatives and friends.
+But had I done so, I feared my warning would leak out and disgrace you before your relatives and friends.
 Besides, you would have accused me of deliberately humiliating you in front of those close to you.

 – King Rama III on Prince Rakronnaret’s conduct

-The king acknowledged that he had taken no action for a long time.
-However, he concluded his speech with a sharp denunciation of the prince for building a personal inner circle and making clear claims to the throne.
-He argued that such behaviour, as he put it, “would be accepted by neither any human being nor even an animal”.
+The king acknowledged that he had not acted for a long time.
+However, he concluded his speech with a sharp condemnation of the prince for building a personal inner circle and making clear claims to the throne.
+He stressed that such conduct, in his words, “would be accepted by neither any human being nor even an animal.”

-In response, the prince again insisted that his private life did not affect the performance of his duties.
-The king rejected this explanation, stating that the prince’s immoral conduct cast a shadow not only on him personally, but on the royal family and on the reign as a whole.
+In response, the prince again insisted that his private life did not interfere with the performance of his duties.
+The king rejected this explanation, stating that Rakronnaret’s behaviour cast a shadow not only on him personally, but on the entire royal family and on the reign as a whole.

-The monarch stripped Prince Rakronnaret of all titles and sentenced him to death.
-At the time of his execution, the prince was 56 years old.
+The monarch then stripped the prince of all titles and sentenced him to death.
+At the time of his execution, Rakronnaret was 56 years old.

-On 13 December 1848, the sentence against Prince Rakronnaret was carried out at Wat Pathum Khongkha Ratchaworawihan Temple (formerly known as Wat Sampheng) in Bangkok.
-In accordance with the traditional method of execution for members of the royal family, he was placed in a velvet sack and beaten with sandalwood clubs.
+On 13 December 1848, the sentence was carried out at Wat Pathum Khongkha (also known as Wat Sampheng) in Bangkok.
+In accordance with the traditional method of execution for members of the royal family, the prince was placed in a velvet sack and beaten with sandalwood clubs.
 He was the last member of the royal family to be executed by this method.
-Kulap adds that before the execution the prince was flogged 90 times.
+Kulap adds that before the execution, the prince was flogged 90 times.

 View of Bangkok, John Heaviside Clark, 1828